 Fizzy soda or drinks can cause your stomach to fill with air, increasing pressure on the LES which can trigger the symptoms of acid reflux, heartburn and bloating.

 9. Include probiotic foods

 Probiotics are important to support the microflora balance in your gut and help promote the growth of beneficial bacteria.
-This can help to reduce digestive symptoms which can worsen acid reflux.
+This can help to reduce problematic digestive symptoms which can worsen acid reflux.
 Low fat unsweetened greek yoghurt, kefir, fermented vegetables and miso are all useful probiotic foods.

 10. Eat small portions slowly

 Eating slowly helps to avoid swallowing air which may worsen acid reflux by increasing stomach pressure.
 A bonus is that it also lowers stress levels which are associated with bouts of heartburn.

 11. Try yoga and breathing techniques